meesterkurt/joyofprofessionallearning/_posts/2017-05-25-recipes-designing-professional-learning-release.markdown

 permalink: /blog/recipes-designing-professional-learning-release/
 ---

-Our new book for leaders was released this week.
+A new book for leaders was released this week.

 Our newest edition to the Joy of Professional Learning Book Series is in the store!
 This book challenged our team to think about leaders as learners and how our experiences as coaches can inspire leadership teams to embrace new ways to enhance workflow and save time.
 How we can include our leaders are learners too.